-Stock option activity for options with performance-based and market-based conditions for the three months ended February 28, 2013, was as follows:
+Stock option activity for options with performance-based and market-based vesting conditions for the six months ended May 31, 2013, was as follows:

 Shares Weighted Average Exercise Price Weighted Average Remaining Contractual Life (Years) Aggregate Intrinsic Value

 Outstanding at November 30, 2012 640,000 \$ 1.74 8.83 \$ 511,600

 Granted

 Exercised

 Expired/forfeited

-Outstanding at February 28, 2013 640,000 \$ 1.74 8.58 \$ 230,000
+Outstanding at May 31, 2013 640,000 \$ 1.74 8.33 \$ 262,000

-Exercisable at February 28, 2013
+Exercisable at May 31, 2013

-The weighted average grant date fair value of performance and market conditions options granted during the three months ended February 29, 2012 was \$1.21.
+The weighted average grant date fair value of performance and market-based vesting conditions options granted during the three and six months ended May 31, 2012 was \$1.38 and \$1.28, respectively.

-During the fiscal year ended November 30, 2012, the Company granted 213,334 options that begin to vest based on the achievement of certain share prices of the Company's common stock at certain future dates.
+During the six months ended May 31, 2012, the Company granted 213,334 options that begin to vest based on the achievement of certain share prices of the Company's common stock at certain future dates.
 For market-based vesting condition options, accounting principles do not require that the market condition be met in order for the compensation cost to be recognized.
 Fair value of these options has been determined using a binomial model and is being recognized over the requisite service period, regardless if the market condition will be met.
-As of February 28, 2013 there was approximately \$111,600 of total unrecognized compensation cost related to the non-vested market-based vesting condition options that will be amortized over three years.
+As of May 31, 2013 there was approximately \$101,700 of total unrecognized compensation cost related to the non-vested market-based vesting condition options.

-The remaining 426,666 options granted to executives and consultants during the fiscal year ended November 30, 2012 require certain performance targets to be met before vesting can occur.
-Management has deemed these performance targets to be improbable as of February 28, 2013 and November 30, 2012 and thus no compensation cost has been recognized through these dates.
+The Company granted 426,666 options to executives and consultants during the six months ended May 31, 2012 that require certain performance targets to be met before vesting can occur.
+Management has deemed these performance targets to be improbable as of May 31, 2013 and November 30, 2012 and thus no compensation cost has been recognized through these dates.
 The Company will reevaluate the probability of achieving these targets on a quarterly basis, and adjust compensation expense accordingly.
-As of February 28, 2013 and November 30, 2012 there was approximately \$616,000 of total unrecognized compensation cost related to the non-vested performance-based vesting condition options.
+As of May 31, 2013 and November 30, 2012 there was approximately \$616,000 of total unrecognized compensation cost related to the non-vested performance-based vesting condition options.
 If the performance conditions are not achieved by a certain date as specified in each option agreement, no compensation expense associated with these performance based options will be recognized.
-Total unrecognized compensation cost may fluctuate from quarter to quarter as performance based options issued to consultants are marked to market over the requisite service period.